 Chicken Sausage with Potatoes and Arugula – a one pan meal

 Healthy Egg Roll Bowl

 5 Day Meal Plan – many of these can be frozen and reheated

 Vegan Tortilla Soup – another one that can be frozen and cooked in the slow cooker!

 Peanuts, and a lot of legumes, trigger a migraine attack for some and are meant to be eliminated in the early stages of Heal Your Headache, but that doesn’t mean you can’t enjoy a flavorful soup like this one.

-For this recipe, I used sunflower seed butter to mix in with the soup at the end.
+For this sweet potato kale soup recipe, I used sunflower seed butter to mix in with the soup at the end.
 A lot of people will wonder why it can’t be included in the freezer packet and this is because if it gets too hot, it becomes a little grainy.
 By adding the sunbutter to the end of the cooking process, it gets mixed in smoothly without any separation.

-How to Customize Sweet Potato Stew
+How to Customize Sweet Potato Kale Soup

 Another option would be to serve this with quinoa, which provides a little protein and keeps this dish vegan.